Dynamic Loadable Module Technology

 The LifeOS™ lean operating system, enables “App like” functionality in the smallest spaces.

 LifeOS™ is designed to bring more robustness to small microprocessors without a Memory Management Unit (MMU).

 MMU-less processor architectures are designed around components that are small and inexpensive – so cost in price, as well as size and space are critical. to provide “app-like” functionality while reducing Size, Power and Cost.
 On the flip side, microprocessors with on-chip MMU are usually more complex, larger and expensive, and therefore not typically selected for use in small, simple embedded systems.
 LifeOS changes that.

-"By loading modules from storage into high premium program space only when needed, the system is able to offer extended functionality while keeping the costs for premium resources under control."
+Loading modules from optimized storage into high premium program space on demand, allows the OS to offer extended functionality while keeping the costs for additional resources under control.

 Jumping Moore's Law

-The advantages of independent modules that are loadable individually and on demand has long been recognized and widely used on larger computer systems.
-It provides a high level of flexibility in the range of functionality a particular system can provide.
-Instead of requiring all functionality to be included in one monolithic code base, the system has access to a large set of modules that are stored somewhere highly optimized for low cost long term storage.
-By loading modules from this storage into high premium program space only when needed, the system is able to offer extended functionality while keeping the costs for premium resources under control.
-Using this methodology allows programmability and flexibility that is limited only by the number of modules offered and the amount of long term storage space available to store them on.
-All standard operating systems from mainframes to PC’s and smartphones are based on this basic principle.
+The advantages of independent modules, individually loadable, on demand – has long been recognized and used on larger computer systems.
+It provides a high level of flexibility and function that a given system can deliver.
+Instead of including functionality in one monolithic code base, the system has access to a large set of modules, located in highly optimized, low cost, long term storage.
+Handling modules using this methodology allows maximized programmability that is limited only by the number of modules offered – and the amount of long term storage space available.
+Operating systems from mainframes and PC’s to the smart devices of today are based on this principle.